 - Public Shelter – Those persons who live in a mobile or manufactured home and are not electrically dependent, and their medical condition does not require either of the above shelters, are assigned to go to a public shelter and all public shelters are wheelchair accessible.

-- Stay at Home — Since Lake County is an inland county and not in a hurricane evacuation zone, persons who are not electrically dependent, live in a site-built home, and are able to perform daily routine activities without assistance, are sometimes assigned to shelter in-place and stay at home or with family or friends who live in a site-built home.
+Since Lake County is an inland county and not in a hurricane evacuation zone, persons who are not electrically dependent, live in a site-built home, and can perform daily routine activities without assistance, are encouraged to shelter-in-place and stay at home or with family or friends who live in a site-built home.

 Upon completion of review by the Medical Director, the form is returned to the Office of Emergency Management for final processing which will include a letter to the mailing address provided on the form advising the applicant of the results of the review.

 The Special Needs Application form is considered and treated as a confidential medical document and is kept in a locked file.
 These records do not fall under public records laws.